 Coffee shop and cafe are two different phrases that tend to be confused by many.
-Some people use them interchangeably, and one would really wonder what the difference is between these two phrases.
+Some people use them interchangeably, and one would wonder what the difference is between these two phrases.

 • Comparisons and contrasts between them.